msornakumar/SSASAMODB/README.md

 3. Run the SP scripts from Scripts\Sps.
 4. Open the SSIS package from SSASAMODB folder.
 5. Configure the parameters as mentioned above and run the SSIS package.

+**NOTE : This project is migrated from code plex https://archive.codeplex.com/?p=ssasamodb
+         This project has been enhanced to work in Visual Studion 2015 and SQL Server 2016.**